HaydenBelanger/assemblylinemachines/docs/walkthrough/chap3.md

 ![Purifier Setup](../media/purifier_setup.png)

-The purifier has 1 very specific purpose, taking an ingot and converting it into it's pure form!
+The purifier has 1 very specific purpose, taking an ingot and converting it into its pure form!
 It has a new, complex GUI so let's run over what's going on here.

 ![Purifier GUI](../media/purifier_gui.png)